 By Neil Barofsky.
+Full title Bailout: An Inside Account of How Washington Abandoned Main Street While Rescuing Wall Street.
 In this bracing, page-turning account of his stranger-than-fiction baptism into the corrupted ways of Washington, Neil Barofsky offers an irrefutable indictment, from an insider of the Bush and Obama administrations, of the mishandling of the $700 billion TARP bailout fund.
 In vivid behind-the-scenes detail, he reveals proof of the extreme degree to which our government officials bent over backward to serve the interests of Wall Street firms at the expense of the broader public—and at the expense of effective financial reform.
 Free Press (2012), English, Hardcover: 288 Pages.

 At the height of the 2008 financial crisis, Barofsky became the special inspector general in charge of oversight of the spending of the bailout money.
 From his first day on the job, his efforts to protect against fraud and to hold the big banks accountable for how they spent taxpayer money were met with outright hostility from the Treasury officials in charge of the bailouts.